 - Repeat: Small improvements add up.

-This incremental approach mirrors large-scale, systematic updates like California’s Title 24 process for 2025 building-code changes4.
+This incremental approach mirrors large-scale, systematic updates such as building-code processes used by regulatory bodies4.

 Answering Your Questions About Clean Coding